telerik/maui-docs/controls/datepicker/commands.md

 ## PopupSelector Commands

-Through the popup users can pick a date.
-The date value has to be confirmed or rejected with the `OK` or `Cancel` buttons that are located on the popup.
+Through the popup, users can pick a date.
+The date value must be confirmed or rejected with the **OK** or **Cancel** buttons located in the popup.

 The DatePicker allows you to add a custom logic for the `Accept` and `Cancel` commands which are executed when the `OK` or `Cancel` buttons are clicked.